Vodafone India: Vodafone-Hutchison tax case

-Vodafone Group Plc. entered India in 2007 through a subsidiary based in the Netherlands, which acquired Hutchison Telecommunications International Ltd’s (HTIL) stake in Hutchison Essar Ltd (HEL)—the joint venture that held and operated telecom licences in India.
+Vodafone Group Plc. entered India in 2007 through a subsidiary based in the Netherlands, which acquired HTIL stake in HEL — the joint venture that held and operated telecom licences in India.
 This Cayman Islands transaction, along with several related agreements, gave Vodafone control over 67% of HEL and extinguished Hong Kong-based Hutchison’s rights of control in India, a deal that cost the world’s largest telco $11.2 billion at the time.

-In January 2012, the Indian Supreme Court passed the judgement in favour of Vodafone, saying that the Indian Income tax department had "no jurisdiction" to levy tax on overseas transaction between companies incorporated outside India.
+In January 2012, the Supreme Court of India passed the judgement in favour of Vodafone, saying that the Indian Income tax department had "no jurisdiction" to levy tax on overseas transaction between companies incorporated outside India.
 However, Indian government thinks otherwise.
 It believes that if an Indian company, Hutchison India Ltd., conducts a financial transaction, then the government should get its tax from it.
 Therefore, in 2012, India changed its Income Tax Act retroactively and made sure that any company, in similar circumstances, is not able to avoid tax by operating out of tax-havens like the Cayman Islands or Lichtenstein.
 In May 2012, Indian authorities confirmed that they were going to charge Vodafone about ₹20,000 crore (US $3.3 billion) in tax and fines.
 The second phase of the dispute is about to start.
-The Bombay high court on Thursday directed the Income-Tax Appellate Tribunal (ITAT) to hear a Rs.8,600 crore transfer-pricing tax dispute relating to the Indian arm of Vodafone Group Plc from 21 February on a daily basis till a final order is passed.
+The Bombay high court on Thursday directed the Income Tax Appellate Tribunal (ITAT) to hear a Rs.8,600 crore transfer-pricing tax dispute relating to the Indian arm of Vodafone Group from 21 February on a daily basis till a final order is passed.